Michelle Obama hosts new podcast about her book 'The Light'

 - Issues related to race, gender and visibility

-“Experience has taught me that this kind of self-awareness builds self-confidence, which in turn builds serenity and the ability to maintain perspective, which ultimately leads to making meaningful connections with others,” Obama says in a fragment of the book.
+“Experience has taught me that this kind of self-awareness builds self-confidence, which in turn builds serenity and the ability to maintain perspective, which ultimately leads to making meaningful connections with others,” Obama wrote in a part of the book.

 As ever, Michelle Obama brings her trademark humor, candor, and compassion while she discusses her tools for living in today’s world with more luminaries like Gayle King, Hoda Kotb, David Letterman, and others.
 Light up your world with Michelle Obama in this fun and uplifting new Audible Original series.